3 Minute Read

 No Thoroughfare Canyon

 Otto’s Trail is named after John Otto, the miner and pioneer, who originally stumbled upon this canyon in 1906 and advocated for it to be added to the National Park System.
-The trail is a short hike of less than a mile that only takes about half an hour.
+The trail is a short hike of less than a mile and only takes about half an hour.
 It is relatively easy to complete, which makes it suitable for hikers of all ages.

 Along the trail, you can enjoy plenty of impressive lookout points and rock formations, and the flat terrain makes this route more about the scenery and pleasant surroundings than a physical challenge.